arpitpanwar19/arpitpanwar19/README.md

 ### Hi there 👋, I'm Arpit Panwar!

-I'm a first-year B.Tech Computer Science student at Roorkee Institute of Technology with a strong passion for leadership and technology.
+I'm a secoy-year B.Tech Computer Science student at Roorkee Institute of Technology with a strong passion for leadership and technology.
 I'm currently building my skills in Web Development and am excited about creating projects that solve real-world problems.

 ---